Combodo/iTop/readme.txt

 Suhosin can interfere with iTop.
 More information can be found here: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_and_Suhosin
-Internet Explorer 6 is not supported (neither IE7 nor IE8 in compatibility mode) Tested with IE8 and IE9.
+Internet Explorer 6 is not supported (neither IE7 nor IE8 in compatibility mode) Tested with IE8 and IE9, Firefox 3.6 up to Firefox 8 and Chrome.
 Be aware that there are certain limitations when using IE8 in "security mode" (when running IE on a Windows 2008 Server for example)

 3.3.
 Known issues (https://sourceforge.net/apps/trac/itop/report/3)